Living Wills and Advanced Directives

 Informed consent is not possible—you cannot make informed medical decisions based on guesswork about the future.

-May tie the hands of a physician whose skills might restore you to health and/or save your life.
+It may tie the hands of a physician whose skills might restore you to health and/or save your life.

 You name an “agent”—someone you know and trust—to make medical decisions for you if you are determined to be “incapable of making an informed decision about providing, withholding or withdrawing medical treatment.”